rootstrap/blog/content/iOS/RSFormView/RSFormViewExample.md

 }
 ```

-This function is responsible of confguring every UIComponent in this view controller so in order to make it redable we are breaking it in different functions.
+This function is responsible of configuring every UIComponent in this view controller so in order to make it readable we are breaking it in different functions.
-The naming should be self explanatory here, and each configure function should be pretty straight forward except for  `configureConstraints` were all the autolayout magic is gonna happen.
+The naming should be self-explanatory here, and each configure function should be pretty straight forward except for  `configureConstraints` were all the autolayout magic is gonna happen.

 ``` swift
 func configureSubmitButton() {